 It is important that you know what information you need before you begin to prepare for ACA reporting.
-We’ve identified the following 7 key topics that may help you to correctly and timely complete your ACA filing with our Step-by-Step Guide.
+We’ve identified the following 7 key topics that may help you to correctly and timely complete your ACA filing before the furnishing and filing deadlines.

 First, you will need to identify all common law employees.
 According to the IRS, this is defined as anyone who performs services for you if you can control what will be done and how it will be done.